 Individuals who have Type 2 diabetes have high blood sugar, which is primarily due to a lack of insulin.

 When a person has Type 2 diabetes, it means their body is not using insulin properly, a condition known as insulin resistance.

 High blood sugar means a person is hyperglycemic; this is a contrast to people who have high amounts of insulin, who become hypoglycemic.

-While there are ways to treat and control Type 2 diabetes through diet, exercise, and medication, there is no cure.
-And, if it is not properly managed or controlled, it can lead to much more serious health related issues, including kidney disease, heart attack, or stroke.
+While there are ways to treat and control Type 2 diabetes through diet, exercise, and medication, there is no cure, only possible remission.

 When someone applies for life insurance and has Type 2 diabetes, the insurance company underwriters will want to review their information carefully in order to ensure the insurance carrier will not be taking on an excessive amount of risk, both now, and in the future.

 Information You’ll Need To Provide The Insurance Carrier

 Anyone who applies for a life insurance policy will be required to complete an application for coverage.

 Here, the insurance company will ask for information regarding your age, gender, contact information, height and weight, history of tobacco use, health history, family health history, occupations and hobbies, and other life insurance in force.